tableau/extensions-api/website/docs/installation.md

 * [Git](https://git-scm.com/downloads)
 * [Node.js and npm](https://nodejs.org/en/download/)

-You need Node.js and npm to run the viz extension demos.
+You need Node.js and npm to run the viz and dashboard extension demos.
 Node.js is a JavaScript runtime. npm is a package manager for Node.js and is installed when you install Node.js.

 ---